Termantita/AutoDaily/README.md

 # AutoDaily

-Geode simple mod for people that forgets to claim the daily chest rewards.
+A Geode simple mod for people that forgets to claim the daily chest rewards.